KRtkovo-eu-AI/driver_assistance_angelo234/virtual-lidar-pcd.md

 ### Working with the export file (tail)

-For lightweight processing without custom code you can monitor `latest.pcd` with a command such as `tail -F "Documents/BeamNG.drive/virtual_lidar/latest.pcd"`.
+For lightweight processing without custom code you can monitor `latest.pcd` with a command such as `tail -F "C:\\Users\\ok\\AppData\\Local\\BeamNG.drive\\current\\settings\\krtektm_lidar\\latest.pcd"`.
 Every overwrite indicates a new frame; automation scripts can react to the change by loading the file (for example through `open3d.io.read_point_cloud`).
 Because of the I/O load described earlier, prefer the TCP stream whenever you need near-real-time data. 【F:scripts/driver_assistance_angelo234/lidarPcdPublisher.lua†L69-L144】【F:scripts/driver_assistance_angelo234/lidarPcdStreamServer.lua†L64-L118】